Wolox/tech-guides/nodejs/docs/node-standard-and-best-practices.md

 ### 6.4- Filter

-Returns an array with all the values from the original array for which the function retured a truthy value.
+Returns an array with all the values from the original array for which the function returned a truthy value.

 ```javascript
    const isBigEnough = value => value >= 10;